supermalang/rapidpro-normalizer/README.md

 # Schedule automatic execution
 > *This part is optional*

-You can schedule automatic execution of the utility by creating a cron task.
-Follow these steps,
+You can schedule the automatic execution of the utility by creating a cron task.
+Follow these steps:

 1. Display and copy the command to be executed by the cron task
 ⚠️ *Make sure you are still in the rapidpro-normalization directory*